Kasturi Haldar Rev. Julius A. Nieuwland, C.S.C. Professor; Parsons-Quinn Director, CRND

 To accelerate the development of therapies we partner with pharmaceutical companies in innovative models of private public partnerships in rare and neglected diseases.

 - Rev. Julius A. Nieuwland C.S.C.
-Professor of Biological Sciences
+Professor of Biological Sciences, University of Notre Dame

 - James Parsons and Carrie Quinn Director, Boler-Parseghian Center for Rare and Neglected Diseases